Skip to Content

 One week into Women's History Month and just before International Women's Day on March 8, three women in EWEB leadership roles embarked on a 10-month journey of mentorship, fellowship, and professional development.

-EWEB's Distribution Engineering Supervisor, Amber Fails, and Electric Meter Supervisor, Julie Nuttal, began the Western Energy Institute (WEI) Women in Leadership Program as mentees, with EWEB Chief Operations Officer Karen Kelley stepping in as a mentor.
+EWEB's Distribution Engineering Supervisor, Amber Fails, and Electric Meter Supervisor, Julie Nuttall, began the Western Energy Institute (WEI) Women in Leadership Program as mentees, with EWEB Chief Operations Officer Karen Kelley stepping in as a mentor.

 This regional mentorship and development program addresses some of the opportunities and challenges women face in the energy industry.
 It advocates for workplace inclusion and teamwork and discusses critical issues in attracting and maintaining a diverse workforce.
 About 40 mentors and mentees are matched across companies and connect over ten months.